Why Earn a Bachelor’s Degree in Forensics at Indiana State?

 - Communication: Practice writing reports and presenting findings clearly to scientists and the general public.

-Required courses include principles of biology, general chemistry, general physics, introduction to criminalistics, criminal investigation, introduction to biometry, quantitative geography, principles of statistics, statistics for social research, and a political science course on either the judicial process, jury trial process, or topics in legal studies.
+Required courses include principles of biology, general chemistry, general physics, introduction to criminalistics, criminal investigation, statistics, and the judicial process.

 You will also choose between two concentrations so you can tailor your degree to match your specific goals in forensics.